decentralized-identity/didcomm.org/site/content/protocols/workflow/1.0/readme.md

 - **Participant defaults**: If `participants` is omitted or incomplete, the Processor SHOULD set `participants.issuer.did` to the inbound connection `myDid` and `participants.holder.did` to the inbound connection `theirDid`.
 - Processor MUST enforce `instance_policy` (singleton/multi + dedupe) and create or return the instance.
 - `thid` SHOULD equal `instance_id`.
+- `vault_ref` (optional): When present, identifies the pre-provisioned Vaults 1.0 vault for this workflow instance.
+The Coordinator MUST have already completed the Vaults 1.0 `propose`/`offer`/`grant-access` flow and stored sensitive context values in the vault BEFORE sending `start`.
+- `$ref` objects in `context`: Any value that is a JSON object with a single `$ref` key is treated as a vault reference pointer.
+The inner object MUST contain `vault_id`, `doc_id`, and `digest`.
+The Processor MUST NOT attempt to resolve `$ref` pointers at `start` time unless required by multiplicity-key evaluation.
+- `multiplicity_hint` (optional, string): A pre-computed HMAC hint for multiplicity deduplication when the multiplicity key references `pii`-level fields.
+Avoids a vault round-trip at start time.

 ### advance
 Message Type URI: `https://didcomm.org/workflow/1.0/advance`